cunnie/writings/i_am_become_forever.md

 "It must be hard as hell not turning yours on."

-"Yeah, out of habit I reach into my pocket to check it, and then I wonder, «where's my cellphone?», and then I remember I turned it off and put it away so I wouldn't be tempted to turn it on and get caught."
+"Yeah, out of habit I reach into my pocket to check it, and then I wonder, 'where's my cellphone?', and then I remember I turned it off and put it away so I wouldn't be tempted to turn it on and get caught."

 "You think they'd track you down as soon as you turned it on?"